Properties in Java

 Name=John

-Advantage of Properties file
+Email=john@scientecheasy.comAdvantage of Properties File

-If any data is changed from the properties file, we don’t require to recompile the java class.
+The main advantage of the properties file is that recompilation is not needed if any data is changed from a properties file.
+If any data is changed from the properties file, we don’t require to recompile the Java class.
 It is used to store data that is to be changed frequently.

 Thanks for reading!!!